PrestaShop/open-source/content/maintainers-guide/processes/release/native-module.md

 When a `master` branch of one of these modules receives an update, Addons API will update the ZIP it delivers with the new content within 24 hours.

-PrestaShop 8 now relies on [PrestaShop Modules Distribution API](https://github.com/PrestaShop/distribution-api) that monitors GitHub releases and allow PrestaShop instances to poll for new module versions and download them.
+PrestaShop 8 and later now relies on [PrestaShop Modules Distribution API](https://github.com/PrestaShop/distribution-api) that monitors GitHub releases and allow PrestaShop instances to poll for new module versions and download them.

 [contribution-guidelines]: {{< devdocs "contribute/contribution-guidelines/project-modules/" >}}